Arshiatmi/kms/README.md

 This Is KMS Library That Created For Python.
 Its For Hackers That Need To Create A PowerFul Tool!
 Because Its Contains Lots Of Things That Hackers Need.

 This Is Information Gathering Part Tools:
-1.Get (A) Records
+1. Get (A) Records
-2.AS Lookup
+2. AS Lookup
-3.DNS Lookup
+3. DNS Lookup
-4.Find DNS Servers
+4. Find DNS Servers
-5.HTTP Headers
+5. HTTP Headers
-6.IP Location
+6. IP Location
-7.Page Links
+7. Page Links
-8.Ping
+8. Ping
-9.Reverse IP Lookup
+9. Reverse IP Lookup
-10.Reverse DNS
+10. Reverse DNS
-11.Subnet Calcualtor
+11. Subnet Calcualtor
-12.TCP Port Scanner
+12. TCP Port Scanner
-13.TraceRoute
+13. TraceRoute
-14.Whois
+14. Whois
-15.Zone Transfer
+15. Zone Transfer

 It Contains Two Or Three Types Of Hashing.
 And Contains An Inspector That You Can Get Every Some Tags In A Code Or You Can Get Every Information In Site Really Easy!!!